Grant McCallum: Early life

 McCallum's father, Ron McCallum, was the electorate chairman for the National Party in Kaipara and Whangārei.
 McCallum moved to Northland in the 1970s.
 He studied agricultural commerce at Lincoln College, graduating in 1988.
 He owns a farm in Maungaturoto.
 He is the chairperson of the Kauri Museum in Matakohe.
 McCallum has been on the executive of the Bluegreens (the National Party environmental issues advisory group) since 2001, spent ten years serving on the National Party board (2005–2015), and was vice-president of the Northland branch of Federated Farmers.
+In 2019, McCallum posted a misleadingly edited clip of Environment Minister David Parker on Twitter, which falsely suggested that Parker had said he hated farmers.

 Political career

 McCallum contested the selection for the National Party candidacy for the 2015 Northland by-election, but lost to Mark Osborne.
 McCallum was the campaign chairman for MP Matt King in the 2020 general election, when King lost his seat.
 After joining the 2022 protests at Parliament, King resigned from the National Party.